- Added updated Frequently asked questions documents

 - At 50°C or higher for at least 20 minutes.
 Note: the minimum temperature of the coldest part of the treated goods should reach at least 50 °C for at least 20 minutes.

-- A dose of 16 g/m3 or above, at 15°C or above, for 12 hours or longer, with an end point reading of 50% or more of the initial concentration.
-Note: this minimum temperature is 5°C higher than the sulfuryl fluoride conditions.
+- A dose of 16 g/m3 or above, at 15°C or above, for 12 hours or longer, with a minimum end point reading of 8 g/m3.

 There are two sets of rates for sulfuryl fluoride treatments.